UBC-Snowbots/ros_arduino_bridge/README.md

 Preparing your Serial Port under Linux
 --------------------------------------
-Your Arduino will likely connect to your Linux computer as port /dev/ttyACM# or /dev/ttyUSB# where # is a number like 0, 1, 2, etc., depending on how many other devices are connected.
+Your Arduino will likely connect to your Linux computed as port /dev/ttyACM# or /dev/ttyUSB# where # is a number like 0, 1, 2, etc., depending on how many other devices are connected.
 The easiest way to make the determination is to unplug all other USB devices, plug in your Arduino, then run the command:

     $ ls /dev/ttyACM*